All about the Sabandía mill

 The mill of Sabandía

 The Sabandía mill takes advantage of the strength of a nearby stream whose waters are doubly channeled.
-This is how the volanderas move and crush the corn, wheat, etc. The ashlar stands out with its whiteness in the date of the mill.
+This is how the volanderas move and crush the corn, wheat, etc. The ashlar stands out with its whiteness on the façade of the mill.

 The building is built on a rectangular plan surrounded by high walls and vaults.
 The countryside stands out for its lush trees where you can see llamas, alpacas, birds and even a peacock.